ZYostSass/EPL-Card-Reader-Interface/README.md

 Pending hardware specs, currently planning on the following framework:

-- Server webdev in Rust using the Rocket framework
+- Server webdev in Python using the Flask framework.
-- An SQL database
+- An SQL database via SQLAlchemy
-- The Diesel library for the query tool
-- REACT Hook for front end
+- Bootstrap Flask for a front end UI display

 # Building